What are the adenoids?

 They are fleshy lumps of tissue that are out of sight located at the back of the inside of the nose and at the top of the throat.

 Together with the tonsils, they trap and destroy germs that enter the child’s mouth and nose.
+They are part of the immune system and help to fight infections.

 If the adenoids get infected, becoming swollen and enlarged, they can cause problems such as: